brainhub/SHA3IUF/README.md

-# A single-file C implementation of SHA-3 with Init/Update/Finalize API
+# A single-file C implementation of SHA-3 and Keccak with Init/Update/Finalize API

 The purpose of this project is: